lfanciullo/Fanciullo_etal_2020_dust_mass_systematics/README.md

 ~~~IDL
     z_array = [0., 1., 2., 3., 4., 5., 6., 7.]
 ~~~
 Other parameters have a default value, but the script also accepts user-defined values.
-You can see more in [samplesession.pro](samplesession.pro).
+You can see more in [samplesession.idl](samplesession.idl).

 Finally, call:
 ~~~IDL